 The lyric "Take care, TCB" is often misheard.
 "TCB" means "Taking Care of Business."

-Aretha's line, "Sock it to me," which is a sexual reference, became a catch phrase on the TV show Laugh In in the '70s.
+Aretha's line, "Sock it to me," became a catch phrase on the TV show Laugh In in the '70s.
+The line was also used in the song "Come On Sock It To Me" by the soul singer Syl Johnson, also in 1967.

-This has been used in many movies, including Platoon, Forrest Gump, Mystic Pizza, and Back To School.
+This has been used in many movies, including Platoon

-This was Aretha's first song to chart in England.
+This was Aretha's first song to chart in the UK, where it made #10.

 Many believe that Aretha was drawing on her own tumultuous marriage at the time for inspiration.
 Jerry Wexler commented: "If she didn't live it, she couldn't give it...
 But, Aretha would never play the part of the scorned woman....
 Her middle name was Respect."
 (Quotes from Rolling Stone magazine's Top 500 Songs)